-Due to the flat property market and the increase properties for sale, there is an abundance of options for buyers right now, so how does one find the right property for them?
+Due to the flat property market in Malaysia and the increase properties for sale, there is an abundance of options for buyers right now, so how does one find the right property for them?
 Here are some things to look out for whether you’re looking for a home or for a piece of investment:

 Look for locations that suit your needs.
 Would you want to live in the outskirts and commute every day or would you prefer to live closer to your regular locations and cut down on your commute time and costs?